Jer-romano/lab5-exercise/README.md

 * Function 2 prints the name of the user backwards.
 * Function 3 returns the user's number square rooted plus 1000.

 **How to install:**  The file is an .ipynb file.
 We recommend cloning the file here on Github and then opening it in Jupyter Lab for best results.
+It can also be run in an IDE like VS Code if you have the proper extension.
 The file should show up as Lab5-Exercise-Main-Program-checkpoint.ipynb .

 **How to use:** You can run this program in the IDE of your choice.
 Right now, the program can only perform functions 1, 2, and 3.
 If you try to input a different function number, the program will tell you it is invalid.